Quantifying sleep apnea heterogeneity using hierarchical Bayesian modeling: Introduction

 \subsection{Our contribution}

-The above literature conveys a broad recognition of substantial heterogeneity among OSA patients, including their sleep dynamics, which is not captured by AHI.
+The above OSA literature conveys a broad recognition of substantial heterogeneity among OSA patients, including their sleep dynamics, which is not captured by AHI, while the parallel literature on joint modeling of longitudinal multivariate clinical data illustrates the utility of such approaches for understanding the relationships among complex data.
 However, to our knowledge, no one has presented an approach to model the variability of sleep dynamics jointly with the occurrence of OSA events.
-In particular, existing modeling approaches do not allow the probability of a sleep transition to depend on the occurrence of a recent apnea event.
+In particular, existing modeling approaches for analyzing PSG data do not allow the probability of a sleep transition to depend on the occurrence of a recent apnea event.
 We propose an approach that not only achieves these goals, but also quantifies patient-level heterogeneity in sleep-stage dynamics, in sleep-stage specific rates of OSA events, and critically, in the level of disruptiveness of a patients' OSA events to their sleep-stage dynamics.
 We then propose an approach for inferring groups of patients with similar random effects that is Bayes optimal under K-means loss.
+This is a novel, broadly applicable, and easy-to-implement methodological result that will likely be of independent interest to many readers.
 Our full approach illuminates previously unexplored variation in OSA severity.
 In doing so, we establish a new framework for modeling OSA heterogeneity that can be applied to numerous cohorts of patients.

-In Section 2, we give more information on the motivating application and the data set.
-In Section 3, we describe our modeling approach.
-In Section 4, we demonstrate the efficacy of our model in simulations.
-In Section 5, we present our data analysis results.
-Section 6 presents some discussion and future directions.
+In Section \ref{section_data}, we give more information on the motivating application and the data set.
+In Section \ref{section_model}, we describe our modeling approach and subsequent clustering method.
+In Section \ref{section_simulations}, we demonstrate the efficacy of our full approach in simulations.
+In Section \ref{section_application}, we present our data analysis results.
+Section \ref{section_discussion} presents some discussion and future directions.